Jess Bedard, Director of Program Planning and Performance

 Jessica Gorton, Communications Coordinator

-Jessica works to support centers in developing effective messaging to promote the amazing work they do and to inform survivors and their loved ones about the resources available to them.
+Jessica (she/her) works to support centers in developing effective messaging to promote the amazing work they do and to inform survivors and their loved ones about the resources available to them.
 She also thinks a lot about how to change the conversation around sexual violence and how to craft MECASA’s messaging to have the most impact on individual actions, public policy, and the larger culture.
 When she is not trying to make the world a little better, she is probably either gardening, reading, or playing with her husband, son, and puppy on their homestead in Readfield.

 Kayce Hunton, Intervention Coordinator